 Leadership and Professional Development

-Fellows will gain networking and leadership skills through high-quality research, advocacy, and service to the profession and the community at large.
 Fellows will have opportunities for interprofessional education and research, develop strategies for collaboration with peers and professionals to enhance the quality and design of PA education.

 Sample activities include: